NLnetLabs/routinator/doc/manual/source/index.rst

    :doc:`RTRTR <rtrtr:index>`, letting you centralise validation and securely distribute processed data to various locations.

-Open source with professional support services
+Open-source with professional support services
    NLnet Labs offers `professional support and consultancy services
    <https://www.nlnetlabs.nl/services/contracts/>`_ with a service-level
    agreement.
 We also provide a `mailing list